Home Bureaucracy IAS son-in-law of former MP Jas Kaur Meena discharged from contempt of...

 The order was dictated as follows:

-“On a specific query, learned counsel appearing for the state that there were various persons involved in finalizing the affidavit.
+“On a specific query, learned counsel appearing for the state states that there were various persons involved in finalizing the affidavit.
 We therefore find that the noticee cannot be held singly guilty for making the averments.
 We therefore accept the apology and discharge the notice issued to Shri Rajesh Kumar.”

 The bench also conveyed its apology to the concerned Additional Chief Secretary and , indicating that if it was aware of other persons' partaking in finalisation of the affidavit, the previous order would not have been passed.